tembo-io/website/docs/postgres_guides/connecting-to-postgres-with-nodejs/connecting-to-postgres-with-nodejs.md

 ```

 :::info
-pg is a popular Node.sj library used to work with Postgres database.
-Serves as a PostgreSQL database driver for Node.js applications.
-To know more about pg, [click here](hhttps://node-postgres.com/)
+pg is a popular Node.js library used to work with Postgres.
+It serves as a PostgreSQL database driver for Node.js applications.
+To know more about pg, [check their official documentation](hhttps://node-postgres.com/)
 :::

 **Step 2** - Initialise the `pg` package in your Node.js script and get the Client from it.